abishek77s/kmd/README.md

 # kmd

-Turn your shell history into a Makefile.
+Turn your recently used commands (usually repeated) into a Makefile.

 ## Install